duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/999_AMOD18_ProjectHero.md

 ### Submission

 The submission is the piece of code that will be tested.
-Generating a submission is simple; the generate\_submission.py script and the submission\_template folder available in the standard Duckitown project repository are all that is required.
+Generating a submission is simple; the generate\_submission.py script, the config folder and the submission\_template folder available in the standard Duckitown project repository are all that is required.
 The contents of the submission\_template folder will be explained shortly.
 The script looks into your config folder (explained bellow) and generates a new folder submission\_directory which contains a folder for each of the files in your configuration folder.
 You can then navigate to these subfolders and run make run\_regression or make run\_regression\_local to generate and send your code for testing.

 #### Submission\_template
 The Submission\_template folder is where you include all the information about submissions, and from which the generate\_submissions script takes the submission specifications.
 It has the following structure.